As part of the Foundation’s 75th anniversary celebrations, we have developed NEW lesson plans around two wonderful readings:

 Both readings explore the themes of friendship and community, which align with the Great Books mission of nurturing friendships and building community through sharing and discussing texts, artworks, and ideas of all kinds.
 And both lesson plans contain the full suite of interpretive activities found in all Junior Great Books® units, including:

 - Second Reading activities appropriate to grade level

 - Shared Inquiry™ discussion questions and instructions

 - Extension activities, such as writing or drawing

 As an added bonus, we’ve included Making Connections activities in both lesson plans, so you can:

-- Connect to Junior Great Books texts you may be working with
+- Connect to Junior Great Books texts with which you may be working

 - Explore additional readings and artworks related to the main text